 6. Goats Use Their Horns to Communicate

 Goats are lively, playful, social creatures capable of feeling and expressing emotion.
 In addition to their voices and facial expressions, goats also communicate their state of mind with their horns.
-Headbutting is a common behaviour that can have a variety of meanings.
+Headbutting is a common behavior that can have a variety of meanings.
 Goats may headbutt humans or each other to express affection.
 It may also be an invitation to play.

 However, sometimes a headbutt carries a more serious message.
 Goats maintain a strict social hierarchy among themselves, enforcing it with their horns.
 Though goats don’t often impale each other, they may push and butt to indicate dominance.
-Stronger goats may bully weaker males into submission.
+Stronger males may bully weaker males into submission.

 7. Many Domestic Goats Are Dehorned

 Livestock owners typically choose to practice disbudding and dehorning to prevent goats from causing injuries to themselves or others.
 It also minimizes the risk of property damage.
-As a result, the majority of livestock goats are hornless.

 8. Baby Goats Are Born Hornless